pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/02_Marking_Stores.md

 ## multiple_state

 Same as single_state but can be used if the subject can be in more then one state at the same time.
-Therefore a multiselect field would be the best option if used for data objects.
+Note: this cannot be used in combination with data object multiselect fields - use data_object_multiple_state instead.

 ##### configuration example
 ```yaml